 E-books can be a great place to start your research.
 They may provide in depth, long form research, an overview of the research in your topic or chapters discussing specific but related research topics.

 Deakin College students have access to a select range of electronic resources.
 To browse e-books only, select the ‘e-books’ limit from the filters on the A-Z databases page.

-The library has help pages for using e-books.
 The easiest way to read an e-book is to access and read it online without downloading it.
 If you are going to be using the e-book when you have no internet access, you may wish to download the e-book.
 Each e-book platform can look a bit different, but most have similar features.